Multifidelity Ensemble Kalman Filtering Using Surrogate Models Defined by Physics-Informed Autoencoders: Introduction

+The dominant cost in operational implementations of EnKF is the large number of expensive high fidelity physics-based model runs, which we refer to as ``full order models'' (FOM).
+A natural approach to increase efficiency is to endow the data assimilation algorithms with the ability to make use of inexpensive but less accurate model runs \citep{cao2007reduced,farrell2001state}, which we refer to as ``reduced order models'' (ROMs).
+ROMs are constructed to capture the most important aspects of the dynamics of the FOM, at a fraction of the computational cost; typically they use a much smaller number of variables than the corresponding FOM.
 The idea of leveraging model hierarchies in numerical algorithms for uncertainty quantification \citep{peherstorfer2018survey} is fast gaining traction in both the data assimilation and machine learning communities.
-We focus our attention on reduced order models (ROMs) whose dynamics can be described by a smaller number of variables than the corresponding full order model (FOM).
-There are many different types of ROMs that exist.
-We however focus on just two: a proper orthogonal decomposition (POD) based ROM corresponding to a linear projection of the dynamics \citep{brunton2019data}, and a ROM based on autoencoders \citep{aggarwal2018neural}, which are neural networks built for optimal dimensionality reduction, corresponding to a non-linear projection of the dynamics.
+Here we focus on two particular types of ROMs: a proper orthogonal decomposition (POD) based ROM, corresponding to a linear projection of the FOM dynamics onto a small linear subspace \citep{brunton2019data}, and a ROM based on autoencoders \citep{aggarwal2018neural}, which are neural networks built for optimal dimensionality reduction, corresponding to a non-linear projection of the dynamics onto a small dimensional manifold.

-The multifidelity ensemble Kalman filter (MFEnKF) \citep{popov2021multifidelity,popov2021chapter} is a correction and extension to the multilevel EnKF \citep{Hoel_2016_MLEnKF,Chernov_2021_MLEnKF,chada2020multilevel,hoel2019multilevel}, and is an attempt to combine the ensemble Kalman filter with the idea of surrogate modeling.
-The MFEnKF attempts to utilize both the full-order and a reduced order surrogate model in order to more optimally combine the information obtained from model runs with information begotten from the observations.
-By posing the problem in terms of a mathematically rigorous variance reduction technique---the linear control variate framework---the MFEnKF is able to provide robust guarantees about the accuracy, confidence, and sampling power of our inference.
+The multifidelity ensemble Kalman filter (MFEnKF) \citep{popov2021multifidelity,popov2021chapter} is a correction and extension to the multilevel EnKF \citep{Hoel_2016_MLEnKF,Chernov_2021_MLEnKF,chada2020multilevel,hoel2019multilevel} that combines the ensemble Kalman filter with the idea of surrogate modeling.
+The MFEnKF attempts to utilize both the full-order and a reduced order surrogate model in order to optimally combine the information obtained from model runs with information begotten from the observations.
+By posing the problem in terms of a mathematically rigorous variance reduction technique---the linear control variate framework---MFEnKF is able to provide robust guarantees about the accuracy of the inference results.

-While numerical weather prediction is the dominant driver of innovation in data assimilation literature\citep{kalnay2003atmospheric}, other applications can benefit from our multifidelity approach such as mechanical engineering \citep{Sandu_2009_ParameterExplicit,Sandu_2010_paramEstimation,Sandu_2010_polychaosEKF} and air quality modeling \citep{Sandu_2007_EnKF_localization,Sandu_2007_EnKFgeneral,Sandu_2007_EnKFideal}.
+While numerical weather prediction is the dominant driver of innovation in data assimilation literature~\citep{kalnay2003atmospheric}, other applications can benefit from our multifidelity approach such as mechanical engineering~\citep{Sandu_2009_ParameterExplicit,Sandu_2010_paramEstimation,Sandu_2010_polychaosEKF} and air quality modeling~\citep{Sandu_2007_EnKF_localization,Sandu_2007_EnKFgeneral,Sandu_2007_EnKFideal}.